Advanced Practice Specialty

 The Vanderbilt Nurse-Midwifery curriculum is based on the 2020 Core Competencies for Basic Midwifery Practice developed by the American College of Nurse-Midwives.
 The NM curriculum assures that Vanderbilt students receive a comprehensive and up-to-date education that meets the highest standards in nursing education and assures they are well-prepared for practice.

 Explore the MSN full-time, MSN part-time, MN Prespecialty, sample Post-Master's Certificate and DNP curriculums.
+Explore the textbooks used in this specialty.

 Clinical Experience